-Aphelinus abdominalis - General Aphid Predator
+Aphelinus abdominalis - General Aphid Predator - 250 count

 TARGET PESTS: A wide range of Aphids.
 Aphid parasite of choice for the Potato Aphid (Macrosiphum euphorbiae) and the Glasshouse Potato Aphid (Aulacorthum solani).